Ride Center Evaluation Overview and Application Materials

 Existing Ride Centers must apply for re-evaluation every four years, with communities submitting updated detailed applications to the sponsor for review.
 If a Ride Center is not submitted for review then IMBA reserves the right to remove the designation.
-Applicants may be invited reapply as often as every two years if they have undertaken significant improvements that would either garner them the Ride Center designation or a higher rating.
+Applicants may be invited to reapply as often as every two years if they have undertaken significant improvements that would either garner them the Ride Center designation or a higher rating.

 Spring - Applicants are contacted by IMBA sponsor to initiate review process.

 Summer - Applicants complete evaluation and submit to IMBA sponsor.

 Fall - Applications are reviewed.
 New Ride Centers are announced in the fall edition of the IMBA Trail News (ITN).

 The designation and rating (and potential delisting or demotion) of a Ride Center shall be based on clear criteria.
 These criteria will not always be objective, and some will necessarily be subjective, but in all cases they will relate to providing great riding opportunities.

 Rating System) If a proposed Ride Center is approved it will be assigned a rating based on the Evaluation Criteria score and subjective input from the evaluative committee.
 The ratings given are Bronze, Silver, and Gold.
 The ratings will allow for gradation, encourage improvement, and foster feedback to applicants without implying criticism.

 The status implied by a given rating will be an effective method for attracting riders to a Ride Center.
 When an existing Ride Center is being reviewed the evaluation committee can confirm, advance, or demote the current rating.
 This will encourage applicants to continually maintain or improve their Ride Center.